The Government is reviewing its policy on restricting asylum seekers' rights to work.Jump to full report >>

-Permission to work only allows asylum seekers to take up jobs on the UK’s official shortage occupation list.
-It expires once the asylum claim has been finally determined (i.e. when all appeal rights are exhausted).
+If granted, permission to work only allows asylum seekers to take up jobs on the UK’s official Shortage Occupation List.
+It expires once the asylum claim has been finally determined (ie when all appeal rights are exhausted).
+Asylum seekers’ dependent family members are not allowed to work.

 Suggested advantages of extending asylum seekers’ rights to work include that it would:

-Successive governments have rejected calls to extend asylum seekers’ rights to work.
-They have consistently emphasised concerns that to do so might encourage unfounded asylum claims.
-Campaigners have argued that there is little evidence to support this assertion.
+The justifications for restricting asylum seekers’ employment rights have emphasised concerns that giving more favourable rights might act as a ‘pull-factor’ to the UK.
+Campaigners have argued that there is little credible evidence to support this assertion.

 Commons Briefing papers SN01908